 It's the battle of the titans: Houston Astros vs. New York Yankees.

-As all eyes are on Yankees Stadium in New York for Game 4 of the ALCS tonight, we're comparing the cities on their best-known attributes, culture and famous places.
+As all eyes are back on both teams, who faced each other in the American League Championship Series in 2017, we're comparing the cities on their best-known attributes, culture and famous places.

 The Bayou City vs. The Big Apple